ronaldroe/StarkyCMS/README.md

 ###*Starky( array $args = [] )*
 - Base class.
 Accepts an expanded set of the StarkyCMS standard args associative array.
 See args documentation for list of accepted arguments.
+- NOTE: Currently, passing arguments to the base class does precisely nothing. :)

 ##CRUD Operations